BadPirate/PirateWalla/README.md

 # PirateWalla

+> NOTE: GoWalla changed / closed API, as such this project has been archived.

 Full X-Code project for the iOS App Store application "PirateWalla".

 No applications or commercial works may use this code without express license of the original author - badpirate@gmail.com